240708-NET/NedTurner/AutomaticSinMachine/README.md

 	- The user should then be asked to enter their name, age, and favorite color.
 		- Each entry should be followed with a randomly selected sassy message
 		- Blank entries should not be allowed
-		- If time allows, these variables should be processed in some way and delivered back to the user
+		- These variables should be processed in some way and delivered back to the user
 	- Three randomly selected computation messages should then be displayed
 	- Once the "processing" is done, the user is then given their sin